From the river to the sea: France

+North America

+Canada

-On 17 November 2023, it was reported that the case of a man charged by the police in Calgary, Canada for using the phrase, had been stayed.
+In November 2023, it was reported that the case of a man charged by the police in Calgary, Canada for using the phrase, had been stayed.

+United States

-On 16 April 2024, the U.S. House of Representatives passed a resolution condemning the phrase as antisemitic, with 377 in favor, 44 against, and 1 absent.
+In April 2024, the U.S. House of Representatives passed a resolution condemning the phrase as antisemitic, with 377 in favor, 44 against, and 1 absent.
 The resolution stemmed from controversy surrounding Rashida Tlaib's video post featuring the phrase.
 Tlaib, who voted against the resolution, defended the phrase as aspirational for freedom.
 While some Democrats viewed the resolution as divisive, many supported it due to concerns about antisemitism.

+US courts have generally treated the phrase as protected speech under the First Amendment when used within a political protest context.
+Courts have rejected the idea that critics can assign it a single fixed meaning and have emphasized its interpretation is dependent on context.

+Oceania

+Australia

+In March 2026, Queensland, Australia passed a law banning people from written or spoken use of the phrase "in a way that makes a member of the public feel menaced, harassed or offended", with penalties of up to two years in prison.
+On 11 March 2026, two activists, were arrested for using the phrase "from the river to the sea" at a rally outside Queensland parliament.
+On 28 March, Queensland Police stated that they were investigating artist James Hillier for a graffiti of singer John Farnham, and line from his 1988 song "Two Strong Hearts" which features the words "river to the sea", and a slice of watermelon.